cortexproject/cortex/docs/configuration/config-file-reference.md

   [heartbeat_period: <duration> | default = 15s]

   # The heartbeat timeout after which store gateways are considered unhealthy
   # within the ring.
+This option needs be set both on the store-gateway and
+  # querier when running in microservices mode.
   # CLI flag: -experimental.store-gateway.sharding-ring.heartbeat-timeout
   [heartbeat_timeout: <duration> | default = 1m]

   # The replication factor to use when sharding blocks.
+This option needs be set
+  # both on the store-gateway and querier when running in microservices mode.
   # CLI flag: -experimental.store-gateway.replication-factor
   [replication_factor: <int> | default = 3]